Spherical Tropicalization: Further Examples of Spherical Tropicalization

 \subsection{Tropicalization of the Representation Variety of $\pi_1(\mathbb{S}_{0,3})$}

 Let $\mathbb{S}_{0,3}$ denote the Riemann sphere with $3$-punctures.
-The fundamental group is given by the following generators and relations:
+Its fundamental group is

-where $a,b,c$ are loops around the first, second, and third puncture, respectively.
-This is of course isomorphic to the free group in $2$ generators, but this representation is more natural for the problem.
+where $a,b,c$ are loops around the first, second, and third puncture, respectively. $\Gamma$ is isomorphic to the free group in $2$ generators but this presentation is more natural for the problem.
+Let $G$ be $\gln$ or $\sln$.
+The $G$-representation variety of $\Gamma$ is